Dakkaron/PEPit/docs/lua/functions.md

 | `TRANSP_OFF`          | `0x00`| Masking-color transparency disabled              |
 | `TRANSP_MASK`         | `0x10`| Use the sprite's masking color for transparency  |

-> The scaled/transformed wrappers always OR in `TRANSP_MASK` internally, so masking-color
+> `DrawSprite` and `DrawSpriteTransformed` always OR in `TRANSP_MASK` internally, so
-> transparency is on by default for those functions.
+> masking-color transparency is on by default for those functions.